frenchie4111/resume/src/Resume.md

 :::::
 ::::: {.right-column}

- - Lead CareerLabs’ team of software engineers to build a **scalable** and job search, and employer rating platform
+ - Lead CareerLabs’ team of software engineers to build a **scalable** and job search and employer rating platform
  - **Launched** [https://careerlabs.com](https://careerlabs.com) in October 2015